m0ga0/python-project-template/README.rst

 Add new dependencies
 --------------------
-When developing your own project, add new external libraries using below command
+When developing your own project, add new third-party libraries using below command

 * If you want to add *develop* dependencies::